VardanGrigoryan/distribute_and_combine/README.md

-# A toy just for fun text analizer project based on distribute and combine pattern
+# A toy, just-for-fun text analyzer project based on distribute and combine pattern

 ## Introduction
 Text analyzer is a scalable, offline, multithreaded software solution developed in a library-like, headers-only maner which is capable to process huge files and extract the required information even when the input file is bigger that the ram memory available on the processing machine.
-Current it supports only two types of infomation retrieval:
+Currently it supports only two types of infomation retrieval:
 - words and their appropriate frequencies
 - smileys and their global positions in the original text